digital-asset/da-marketplace/README.md

 A UI written in React and Typescript is also provided.

-Run the application without requiring any technical experience, via [Daml Hub](https://hub.daml.com).
+Try out the whole application easily via [Daml Hub](https://hub.daml.com).

 - Create a free Daml Hub account
 - Deploy `DA Marketplace` from the Sample Apps list after logging in
-- Click on the ledger after it's created
+- Click on the ledger after it's created in the Workspace
-- Finally, follow the [user guide](./docs/user_guide.md) to walk through the available features.
+- Finally, follow the [user guide](./docs/user_guide.md) to walk through the available features

 ## v0.2.0